Running for Change, Empowering the Future

 Ways to Get Involved

-DONATE [coming soon] > Every contribution goes directly to fund the Summit Scholarship Foundation
+DONATE > Every contribution goes directly to fund the Summit Scholarship Foundation

 SPONSORSHIP > Align your brand with a bold, record-breaking journey